66 Stirling Street, Airdrie, ML6 0AW

 We will disclose your personal information to third parties:

 - In the event that we sell or buy any business or assets, in which case we will disclose your personal data to the prospective seller or buyer of such business or assets.

-- How long do we
+- How long do we store personal information?

 Where you are a client:

 - the period the hardcopy file for your matter (including your personal data) will be retained is set out in our terms of business which you were sent with our letter of engagement – please contact [email protected] for a copy if you have mislaid yours.
 However, on occasion we may be obliged to store some data for a longer time, for example, where a longer time period is required by applicable laws.

 - We will keep your will and any other original documents or deeds until such time as we are informed that you have died or revoke your will (in the case of a will) or you ask for the deeds or documents to be returned to you or destroyed, provided we are not under a legal or professional obligation to retain such a document.